-The Named Executive Officer's direct supervisor presents his or her evaluation of the level of achievement of these goals to the Committee the following year.
+The CEO presents a summary evaluation of the level of achievement of these goals to the Committee the following year.
 In addition, each Named Executive Officer receives performance feedback from their respective direct supervisors throughout the year and a formal performance review at the end of each year at which time the Named Executive Officer and his or her direct supervisor will evaluate the executive's satisfaction of the individual performance goals.
-The Committee places significant emphasis on the direct supervisor's evaluation of each Named Executive Officer in making all compensation decisions regarding these Named Executive Officers, particularly in awarding the subjective portion of the annual cash bonus.
+The Committee places significant emphasis on these performance summaries in making compensation decisions regarding the subjective portion of the annual cash bonus.
 Throughout the year, the Committee may also consider any significant individual contributions of the Named Executive Officers and such executive's overall effectiveness.

-In executive session, the Committee reviews and discusses the direct supervisor's recommendations for each Named Executive Officer (or, in the case of Mr. Murdy, reviews the Committee's evaluation of his performance over the past year), significant individual contributions and such executive's overall effectiveness.
+In executive session, the Committee reviews and discusses the performance summaries for each Named Executive Officer (or, in the case of Mr. Lane, reviews the Committee's evaluation of his performance over the past year), significant individual contributions and such executive's overall effectiveness.
 In the Committee's sole discretion, based on its subjective valuation of these factors, the Committee then awards a bonus to the Named Executive Officer within a set percentage range of such executive's annual base salary.
 For Messrs.
-Murdy, Lane, and George, the range in 2010 was 0 to 10% of their annual base salary, for Ms. Shaeff and Mr. McKenna, the range in 2010 was 0 to 20% of such executive's annual base salary.
+Lane, and George, the range in 2012 was 0 to 10% of their annual base salary, for Ms. Shaeff and Mr. McKenna, the range in 2012 was 0 to 20% of such executive's annual base salary.
 Including a subjective portion in the bonus allows the Committee to recognize individual contributions, which the Committee believes provides an incentive to the Named Executive Officers to push themselves and their departments to perform above expectations, while also creating an element of accountability for inadequate performance.